Java syntax: Functional interfaces and lambda expressions

 These features were introduced with the release of Java SE 8.
-An interface automatically becomes a functional interface if it defines only one method.
+An interface automatically becomes a functional interface if it defines only one method (excluding those which are inherited from java.lang.Object).
 In this case an implementation can be represented as a lambda expression instead of implementing it in a new class, thus greatly simplifying writing code in the functional style.
-Functional interfaces can optionally be annotated with the @FunctionalInterface annotation, which will tell the compiler to check whether the interface actually conforms to a definition of a functional interface.
+Functional interfaces can optionally be annotated with the java.lang.FunctionalInterface annotation, which will tell the compiler to check whether the interface actually conforms to a definition of a functional interface.